 Carb loading is important because it helps to reduce fatigue and improve performance when performing endurance activities like running or cycling.

 If your carbohydrate stores are low, you will struggle to muster enough energy.
-Hence why it’s important to build them up ahead of race day.

-According to a 1997 study, high carbohydrate diets have been reported to improve performance by 2 to 3%.
 Citing that in endurance events lasting more than 90 minutes, elevated glycogen content will postpone fatigue by approximately 20%.

 Whilst carb loading is recommended for endurance activities lasting 90 minutes or more, there are limited benefits for shorter durations of exercise or short bursts of activity like weight training.